nortikin/sverchok/docs/nodes/scene/timer.rst

 Note: When the node takes multiple inputs with different duration values (creating multiple timers), each timer could expire at different times based on when each timer is started (note that multiple timers can be operated all at once using the node controls (stop/start/pause/reset/expire) or they can be operated using external operations (0-6), in which case each timer could also be started/stopped at different times.

-Note: It's also possible to have mutiple timers start at different times and expire later at the same time.
+Note: It's also possible to have multiple timers start at different times and expire later at the same time.

 One useful case for this output is that you can chain timer nodes and have one timer, upon expiration, trigger the starting of another timer.